tetris245/tetris245/README.md

 Changes for future version

-* Added 3 lobby buttons in main hall for faster access to the chat rooms
+* Added 3 lobby buttons in main hall for faster access to the chat rooms (+ back to main hall when leaving search screen)